nickgeerts/redwood-pm2/README.md

 ## Add PM2 to your existing project

+If you want to add PM2 deployment to your existing project without cloning this project, you can follow these steps.

 First we need to add the Redwood.js API server and PM2 NPMs to the API workspace.

 ```